The Hiding Place (Bell novel): Plot

 The Hiding Place starts off at a park in the small town of Dove Point, Ohio where Janet Manning and her younger brother Justin Manning are sent to play alone.
-Janet loses track of her brother while playing with her own friend, she left him playing in the sandbox.
-When it's time to leave Justin has gone missing, no one is able to find him.
-Everyone has their own idea of how he went missing; he was chasing a dog and left the park in the direction of the forest.
-Or he was carried away by a man named Dante Rogers, an African American pedophile.
+Janet loses track of her brother while playing with her friend.
+She left him playing in the sandbox.
+When it's time to leave Justin is missing, no one can find him.

-2 months after Justin Manning had gone missing, a boy's body was found in the forest outside of the park.
+Two months after Justin's disappearance, a boy's body was found in the forest outside of the park.
 They assumed this body belonged to 4 year old Justin, but they did not have the technology at the time to be completely sure.

-Dante Rogers went to jail for 20 years for the murder of Justin Manning.
+Dante Rogers (alleged pedophile) went to jail for 20 years for his murder.
 The police arrested and charged him as he had photos of children in his room.
-One of these children was of a blonde child, Justin Manning.
+One of these children was of Justin.

-Now, 25 years after Justin went missing, Janet is now 32 and she isn't sure what happened that day at the park.
-She meets a suspicious man, who looks like her brother, when he comes to her home one night.
-After the strange meeting with this man, she decides to try and find out what really happened to Justin.
+25 years after Justin went missing, Janet is 32 and isn't sure what happened that day at the park.
+She meets a suspicious man who looks like her brother.
+He comes to her home one night.
+After the strange meeting with this man, she decides to try to find out what really happened to Justin.

-Janet is not the only one searching for answers.
-Ashleigh Manning, Janet's 16-year-old daughter wonders what happened to her uncle.
-One night she heard a sound at the door, and listened into a conversation between her mother and a strange man.
-She digs more into this man and finds out his name; Justin manning.
+Ashleigh Manning, Janet's 16-year-old daughter also wonders what happened to her uncle.
+One night she hears a sound at the door, and listens to a conversation between her mother and a strange man.
+She digs more into this man and finds out his name; Justin Manning.
 But Justin Manning is dead.